Tapia de Casariego: Geography

 The council is divided into parishes, formed in turn by places or neighborhoods (small groups of widely scattered houses) throughout the territory.
 This is due to land ownership typical in the Autonomous Community: smallholder highly fragmented into small parcels.

 The terrain is gentle enough altitudes into the interior of the municipality are the most noteworthy pointing the Grandela (348 m) and the hill of Posadoiro (600 m).

 The Council has diverse beaches among which are found, the Penarronda (shared with the council in Castropol), Santa Gadea, Serantes, Los Campos, Porcía (Shared with the council of El Franco).

 History

-The council was established in 1863 when several parishes of the councils of Castropol (3) and El Franco (1) separated.
+The council was established in 1863, when several parishes of the councils of Castropol (3) and El Franco (1) separated.
 The main driving force behind the creation of the new council was Fernando Fernández de Casariego, Marquis de Casariego.
 In recognition and appreciation, the Tapia council completed its name as 'Tapia de Casariego'.

-In the 10th century the king Ramiro II, donate to the Bishop of Oviedo the territory between the Eo river and Navia and that is including the current council Tapia de Casariego.
-This grant is ratified by King Alfonso VII in the 12th century, which confirms that the territory Oviedo is the Obispalia in strong conflict with that of Lugo Salave retaining possessions and Villamil.
+In the 10th century, King Ramiro II donated to the Bishop of Oviedo the territory between the Eo River and the Navia River, including the current council Tapia de Casariego.
+This grant was ratified by King Alfonso VII in the 12th century, which confirms that the territory of Oviedo is the Obispalia, in strong conflict with that of Lugo Salave retaining possessions and Villamil.